MousaZeidBaker/cv/index.md

 `2016` __Ericsson Stockholm__ Internship

-Worked with deep learning within the department of Cloudplatform HDS.
-Various of deep learning frameworks such as Caffe, TensorFlow, Keras, scikit-learn, Torch etc were used. to model different types of artificial neural networks.
+Worked with deep learning within the department of Cloud platform HDS.
+Various of deep learning frameworks such as Caffe, TensorFlow, Keras, scikit-learn, Torch etc were used to model different types of artificial neural networks.
 From simple fully connected neural networks (NN) to recurrent neural networks ( RNN) for predicting utilization levels and failures in Data Center installations.